 Why visit Sicily with kids?
 One of my favourite regions of Italy, Sicily has all the important elements for a great holiday: amazing food, welcoming people, an epic history, plus, most importantly for families, some fantastic beaches.
 My husband and I love exploring on holiday and I’m keen to instil a sense of adventure in our two sons, aged five and three.
-So I decided a family trip through Sicily, where the concentration of attractions means that distances between places of interest are never too great, would be the perfect introduction to the “road trip” holiday.
+So I decided a family trip through Sicily, where the concentration of attractions means that distances between places of interest are never too great, would be the perfect introduction to the “road trip” style of holiday.

 I had assumed we would have a few mishaps on this trip as I’d planned quite a packed itinerary with four stops, a variety of accommodation, lots of visits to towns and historical sites but also plenty of opportunities for ice cream and the seaside.
 However, aside from our children’s stubborn body clocks (which refused to yield to the later Mediterranean dinner time), the trip was a great success.